AuthArmor/autharmor-js/README.md

-# AuthArmor JavaScript Client-Side SDK
+# Auth Armor JavaScript Client-Side SDK

-AuthArmor provides a SaaS solution to authenticate your users exclusively using passwordless authentication methods such as WebAuthn, magic links and the proprietary AuthArmor mobile app.
+Auth Armor provides a SaaS solution to authenticate your users exclusively using passwordless authentication methods such as WebAuthn, magic links and the proprietary Auth Armor mobile app.

-This package allows you to access the client-side SDK for AuthArmor so that you can authenticate users on the client side and get a validation token whose legitimacy you can verify server-side and so you can register users using any of the supported methods you would like to offer.
+This package allows you to access the client-side SDK for Auth Armor so that you can authenticate users on the client side and get a validation token whose legitimacy you can verify server-side and so you can register users using any of the supported methods you would like to offer.

 > This package does not come with a UI; if you want a pre-made UI that will work with this package and will allow you to get started with very little configuration, check out [autharmor-sdk-ui](https://github.com/AuthArmor/autharmor-jsclient-sdk-ui).